 Research has even gone as far as to say that CBD has antipsychotic properties.
-This means that CBD might have the opposite effect of other cannabinoids, such as THC.
-Research published back in 2006 suggests that CBD is a safe antipsychotic compound that could have anxiolytic — anti-anxiety — effects (4).
+This is the opposite of the effects of other cannabinoids such as THC.
+Research published back in 2006 suggests that CBD is a safe antipsychotic compound that could have anxiolytic effects (4).

-CBD has been shown to be completely different from THC even in how it interacts with receptors in the brain.
-While more research is needed, there is good evidence to support the assertion that the two compounds have completely different effects.
+CBD has been seen to be completely different from THC even in how it interacts with receptors in the brain.
+While more research is needed, this is good evidence to support the assertion that the two compounds have completely different effects.

 Frequently Asked Questions

 Can you get high from hemp seed oil?

 No, hemp seeds contain no THC, so there is no chance of getting high from eating hemp seed oil or hemp seeds themselves.